slackapi/java-slack-sdk/README.md

 * Use our [GitHub Issue Tracker](https://github.com/slackapi/java-slack-sdk/issues) for reporting bugs or requesting features
 * Visit the [Slack Developer Community](https://slackcommunity.com/) for getting help using **Slack SDK for Java** or just generally bond with your fellow Slack developers.

+## Important Notice for jSlack users

+The [jSlack](https://search.maven.org/artifact/com.github.seratch/jslack) project has been transferred to [@slackapi](http://github.com/slackapi).
+The jSlack maintenance releases for security issues or major bugfixes will be continued at https://github.com/seratch/jslack-maintenance-releases .